 It was the first research and development unit dedicated to transfusion medicine within the NHS and is funded both from the NHSBT and external funding bodies.
-The Head of the Division is Professor Jean-Pierre Allain.

-The focus of Transfusion Medicine research is in blood borne viruses, diagnostics and transfusion in resource poor areas, biology and genomics of megakaryocytes and platelets.
+The focus of transfusion medicine research is in blood borne viruses, diagnostics and transfusion in resource poor areas, biology and genomics of megakaryocytes and platelets.

 Particular highlights include: